 - Reindeer eat mosses, herbs, ferns, grasses, and the shoots and leaves of shrubs and trees, especially willow and birch.
 In winter, they make do with lichen (also called reindeer moss) and fungi, scraping the snow away with their hooves to get it.
 An average adult reindeer eats 9 to 18 pounds of vegetation a day.

 - Reindeer travel, feed, and rest together throughout the day in herds of 10 to a few hundred.
 In spring, they may form super-herds of 50,000 to 500,000 animals.
 The herds generally follow food sources, traveling south up to 1,000 miles when food is hard to find in winter.

 - Reindeer are the only deer species to be widely domesticated.
-They are used as beasts of burden and farmed for their milk, meat, and hides.
+They are used as draft animals to pull heavy loads and farmed for their milk, meat, and hides.

 - The antiparasitic drug ivermectin is FDA-approved to treat and control warbles in reindeer.
 Warbles is a parasitic infection caused by the reindeer warble fly.
 The fly’s larvae can penetrate the reindeers’ skin, causing harm to the milk, meat, and hides of domesticated herds.
 The larvae can also cause disease in people.